Each one of you can change the world, for you are made of star stuff, and you are connected to the universe.

 - EAG blog – link

-- SETI youtube channel – link
+- SETI Institute link and SETI youtube channel – link

 - LPI youtube channel (planetary) – link